Why I don't believe in offering discounts

 There are so many discounts around at this time of year, aren’t there?
 Pre-Christmas sales, Boxing Day sales, New Year sales.
 It seems like whatever you need, whether it’s a product or service, whether it’s being sold online or in store, you can pretty much find a discount being applied somewhere.

 The temptation as a business owner is to jump on the bandwagon, offering sale prices and discounts in order to compete.
-But personally, I made the decision long ago that I wouldn’t be joining in - around Christmas or at any time of year.
+But as a copywriter, I made the decision long ago that I wouldn’t be joining in - around Christmas or at any time of year.

 While knocking 50% off a fashion line that’s about to becoming redundant makes complete sense, I honestly believe that discounting is a poor marketing strategy for most businesses.